- Make sustainable change at the University and tackle the climate crisis

 How to get involved

 Applications are open now – click below to apply!
-The programme will run in Lent term for 8 weeks.
+The programme will run in Easter term for 8 weeks.

 There are loads of benefits for you if you get involved with Cambrdge Hub.
 These include:

 - Making sustainable change at the University.
-You can make a difference and have real change in the face of the climate crisis.
+You can make a difference and have real change in the face of the climate challenge.

 - Have the opportunity to build friendships with students from different year groups, degrees and colleges.